embedding-benchmark/rteb/CONTRIBUTING.md

 - **Discussions**: Use GitHub Discussions for general questions
 - **Documentation**: Check existing model/dataset implementations for examples

-Thank you for contributing to EBR!
+Thank you for contributing to RTEB!
 Your additions help make embedding evaluation more comprehensive and accessible.